DrummerViking/tools/README.md

 ----

-## Get MRM Romaing XML Stream from Mailbox script
+## Get MRM Romaing XML Stream from Mailbox
 This scripts allows to inspect the MRM configuration message in a user's mailbox.
 Allows to see the PR_ROMAING_XMLSTREAM data, and returned as a text.
 It also allows to delete this message.